Platanar Volcano

 Platanar Volcano is located in the Cordillera Central mountain range.
-Part of a complex that covers 900 km2 and is dominated by Porvenir Volcano at 2267 m.
+It is part of a complex that covers 900 km2 and is dominated by Porvenir Volcano at 2267 m.
 It is located within the Juan Castro Blanco National Park.

 Physical aspects

 It has a destroyed crater to the northwest.
 Prehistoric lava flows on its western flank; one of them, the so-called Florida flow, was perhaps created by Platanar's most recent activity.
 Cerro Porvenir has a truncated caldera at the summit with a cone inside.
 Both of these are part of a composed stratovolcano of Upper Pleistocene age that on Platanar's side overlies the remains of Palmera's collapsed caldera, of probable late Pleistocene age.
 Platanar has erupted lavas ranging from basalts to andesites in composition.

 Social and economic activities

 The western flanks of both volcanoes are used for dairy farming.
 In 1968 2500 ha on Cerro Platanar were converted into a National Forest.